test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/exercise-01.robot.rst

 Content
 -------

-The first exercise contains the simplest realization of a test suites management:
+The first exercise contains the simplest realization of a test suites management.
+*But this is only to demonstrate some basics!
+This implementation is not recommended!*

 ``exercise-01.robot`` imports the required library